Guitucas/Asteroids-Game-on-c-/README.md

 # Asteroids Game in C++

-A simple Asteroids-style game developed in C++ for COP 3003 at Florida Gulf Coast University.
+A simple Asteroids-style game developed in C++ using wxWidgets for COP 3003 at Florida Gulf Coast University.

 ## Project Overview
-This project is a small C++ game inspired by Asteroids.
-It was created for academic purposes and demonstrates core programming concepts such as game loops, object interaction, and user input handling.
+This project is a desktop game inspired by Asteroids.
+It was created as part of a programming course and demonstrates object-oriented programming, game logic, user input handling, collision detection, and graphical rendering using wxWidgets.

 ## Features
-- Player movement
+- Player-controlled spaceship
-- Asteroid interaction
+- Asteroid movement and interaction
+- Collision detection
 - Score tracking
-- Basic game mechanics
+- Basic game loop mechanics

 ## Technologies Used
 - C++
+- wxWidgets
--
+- C++ Standard Library

-## How to Build and Run
+## Build and Run
-1. Download or clone the repository
+1. Clone or download this repository.
-2. Open the project in your C++ IDE
+2. Open the project in your C++ development environment.
+3. Make sure wxWidgets is installed and configured.
-3. Compile the source code
+4. Compile the source code.
-4. Run the program
+5. Run the executable.

+## Educational Purpose
+This project was developed for academic purposes in COP 3003 at Florida Gulf Coast University.

 ## Security
-Please see [SECURITY.md](SECURITY.md) for information about reporting security issues.
+Please see [SECURITY.md](SECURITY.md) for information about reporting vulnerabilities.

+## Contributing
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) before submitting changes.

 ## License
 This project is licensed under the MIT License.